gauravtiwari/rock_scissors_papers/README.md

 Rock, Scissors, Paper Game

-**Note:**  The app still contains some known bugs.
+**Note:**  The app basic game features works however, it's not ready for production.

-This is a standard Rails app
+This is a standard Rails app built on Redis, Postgres and Rails